-As Christmas 2015 rapidly approaches—and, for that matter, all other days—disciples of Christ should be listening carefully and responding obediently as He unveils Himself along the many avenues of one’s life.
-Scripture reveals a significant number of things that Jesus taught, many situations in which He revealed Himself, and various ways that people responded.
-For examples of just a couple of ways that people responded to Him, consider the following:
+As Christmas Day rapidly approaches—and, for that matter, all other days—Christians should be listening carefully and responding obediently as Jesus Christ unveils Himself along the many avenues of each one’s life.
+To teach and train, Scripture reveals a significant number of things that (1) Jesus taught, (2) situations in which He revealed Himself, and (3) various ways that people responded.

 When they had rowed three or three and a half miles, they saw Jesus approaching the boat, walking on the water; and they were terrified.
 (John 6:19 emphasis added)

 “When Jesus had finished saying these things, the crowds were amazed at His teaching, because He taught as One who had authority, and not as their teachers of the law.”
 (Matthew 7:28 emphasis added)